willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### My tenant only wants our end users to see messages from us, not Microsoft; how can we do that?

-After your admins enable all of the policies described in the previous section on [Setting Tenant Policies](#setting-tenant-policies),you can then go to the ‘Settings’ feature within the Organizational messages in Microsoft 365 admin center portal (top right corner of the landing page), deselect the option “Allow Microsoft messages to display,” and select ‘Save’.
+After your admins enable all of the policies described in the previous section on [Setting Tenant Policies](#setting-tenant-policies), you can then go to the ‘Settings’ feature within the Organizational messages in Microsoft 365 admin center portal (top right corner of the landing page), deselect the option “Allow Microsoft messages to display,” and select ‘Save’.
 This ensures Organizational messages platform sends only your team’s messages to Windows surfaces, like Taskbar.

 ### If my organization only has an Office 365 E3 or E5 license, should I expect to be able to create fully customized messages on Windows locations, like Notifications area or Taskbar?
 Likewise, if my organization only has a Windows E3 or E5 license, should I expect to be able to create fully customized messages on the Teams location?